2023/02 | LEM Working Paper Series | ||||||||||||||||

 postulates in mathematics.
 But are they?
 What do they actually mean?

-Start with ''demand curves''.
-Are they hypothetical 'psychological constructs' on individual
+Start with "demand curves".
+Are they hypothetical 'psychological

-of time profiles of prices and demanded quantities?
-Similar considerations apply to ''supply curves''
+profiles of prices and demanded quantities?
+Similar considerations

-demand and supply curves is basically there to populate the analysis with double axiomatic notions
+supply curves is basically there to populate the analysis with double

-Supply and demand ''curves'', I am arguing, are one of the three major methodological stumbling
+"curves", I am arguing, are one of the three major methodological

 |